hemanshu16/my_chat/README.md

  From Android Studio :- Click on Terminal Tab and execute Command "./gradlew signingReport" From VS Code :-  cd android
                 ./gradlew signingReport
- keys are printed in termianl and Upload this keys in Project Settings in Firebase Console.
+ keys are printed in terminal and Upload this keys in Project Settings in Firebase Console.
  ```

 (4)